 Diagnosis was based on signs and symptoms reported by the patient such as paresthesia and pain in the median nerve territory.

-Manoeuvres of Tinel and Phalen were used on both hands and were considered positive if they reproduced spontaneous pain or paresthesia in the thumb, forefinger and middle finger, which represent the territory of the median nerve.
+Maneuvers of Tinel and Phalen were used on both hands and were considered positive if they reproduced spontaneous pain or paresthesia in the thumb, forefinger and middle finger, which represent the territory of the median nerve.
 A sensory deficit in the median nerve territory as well as amyotrophy of external thenars were noted.

-Demographic and biology data were collected from patients medical records.
-Ue latter included-reactive protein (CRP), intact parathyroid hormone (PTH 1-84).
+Demographic and biology data were collected from patients' medical records.
+We later included-reactive protein (CRP), and intact parathyroid hormone (PTH 1-84).

 Symptomatic patients underwent electromyography (EMG) on non- dialysis days, by the same neurologist in the same conditions.